timescale/docs/timescaledb/tutorials/financial-tick-data/index.md

 The financial sector regularly uses [candlestick charts][charts] to visualize the price change of an asset.
-Each candlestick represents a time period, such as 1 minute, or an hour, and shows how the asset's price changed during that time.
+Each candlestick represents a time period, such as one minute or one hour, and shows how the asset's price changed during that time.

 Candlestick charts are generated from the open, high, low, close, and volume data for each financial asset during the time period.
 This is often abbreviated